Mika

 © Mika Rottenberg, Courtesy the artist and Hauser & Wirth Photo: Zak Kelley

-As well as further video works and installations like Time and a Half (2003), Fried Sweat (2008), Smoky Lips (2016-19), and Untitled Ceiling Projection (2018) that span a period of almost two decades, the exhibition shows a selection of hybrid kinetic sculptures made between 2020 and 2022, some of them interactive, with surreal combinations of functions and materials, as well as a group of lamp sculptures, shown here for the first time, that combine organic structures with coloured lampshades made of recycled plastic.
-In Solitude Park, a colourful three-metre fountain sculpture in the shape of a foot is being made specially for the exhibition.
+As well as further video works and installations like Time and a Half (2003), Fried Sweat (2008), Smoky Lips (2016-19), and Untitled Ceiling Projection (2018) that span a period of almost two decades, the exhibition shows a selection of hybrid kinetic sculptures made between 2020 and 2022, some of them interactive, with surreal combinations of functions and materials, as well as a group of lamp sculptures, shown here for the first time, that combine organic structures with coloured lampshades made of reclaimed plastic.
+In Solitude Park, a colourful three-metre fountain sculpture in the shape of a foot has been made specially for the exhibition.

-Throughout the exhibition, we will be showing the feature film Remote in the lecture hall.
+Throughout the exhibition, we will be showing the feature film REMOTE in the lecture hall.
 Made by Rottenberg during the COVID19 pandemic as a joint project with filmmaker and writer Mahyad Tousi, it is based on conversations they conducted during the lockdowns when digital communication media acquired a new importance.
 The film tells a fantastic tale of a post-pandemic era where physical and digital interaction unexpectedly combine and distances are abolished.

 Mika Rottenberg, Cosmic Generator, 2017 (Filmstill)